penguin-academy/code-conventions/email.md

 2) Select your setup method and your programming language if required.
 3) Once you see the instructions, under "Create your API key", enter `<clientname>` as API Key Name and press "Create Key".
 This will create a key with restricted access to only allow to send emails. (that is probably what you want!)

 Add this API Key to the production Server (and any other servers like staging environments).
+Per default you should use the default environment vairable name `SENDGRID_API_KEY` - share the environment variable name with the developers.
 **DO NOT share** this API key with anyone.

 #### Developer API Key